 fear of God.
 Some think these are diametrically opposed to each other, but

-they’re not; instead they fit hand in glove.
+they’re not; rather, they are like left and right hand.
 We fear God because we love

 Him, and we love Him because we fear Him.
 Take one away and the other

-of Jesus is holy to the Lord, and we are to fear that we don’t take
+of Jesus is holy to the Lord, and we are to fear Him so we don’t take

 advantage of His grace or treat Him as unholy.
-Communion was given to us as a
+Communion was given as a

 ceremony and a celebration that we might always be mindful and fearful of His

-demonstrated His love for us, “that whosoever believes in Him should not
+demonstrated His love, “that whosoever believes in Him should not

 perish, but have everlasting life” (Jn 3-16).
 Peter is encouraging us not to go back to our